preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/page-types/index.rst

 Archiving a Tenant Page Type
 ******************************
-You can archive a Tenant Page Type the same way as Page Types in the Publishing App:
+You can archive a Tenant Page Type the same way as other Page Types in the Publishing App:

 .. image:: WCM-page-types-archive-menu.png